wp-plugins/user-role-editor/readme.txt

 * Old versions used 'edit_users' capability to check if show/hide 'User Role Editor' menu item under 'Users' menu.
 Starting from version 3.7 'administrator' role is checked.
 Existed inconsistency, when non-admin user with 'edit_users' capability saws 'User Role Editor' menu, but got 'Only Administrator is allowed to use User Role Editor' error message, was removed.
 * Bug fix: if you work with WordPress admin via https, URE will use https instead of http, as it made in older versions.

-= 3.6.2 =
-* 23.05.2012
-* Hindi translation is added.
-Thanks to Love Chandel.

-= 3.6.1 =
-* 07.05.2012
-* Italian translation is updated.
-Thanks to Tristano Ajmone.

-= 3.6 =
-* 30.04.2012
-* CSS and page layout fix for compatibility with WordPress 3.4.
-* WordPress multi-site: when new blog created default role setting is copied for it from the main blog default role value now.
-* Minor translations files update, e.g Russian roles names in plugin are identical to those WordPress uses itself now, etc.

-= 3.5.4 =
-* 4.04.2012
-* Lithuanian translation is added, thanks to Vincent G.
-* Spanish translation is updated, thanks to Victor Ricardo Díaz.

-= 3.5.3 =
-* 24.03.2012
-* French translation is updated, thanks to Presse et Multimedia.
-* Hebrew translation is updated, thanks to Aryo Digital.
-* Persian translation is updated, thanks to Parsa.
-* Minor CSS fix to provide compatibility with RTL languages.

-= 3.5.2 =
-* 17.03.2012
-* Turkish translation is updated, thanks to Muhammed YILDIRIM.
-* Dutch translation is updated, thanks to Frank Groeneveld.

-= 3.5.1 =
-* 24.02.2012
-* Bugs for multi-site WordPress network installation were discovered and fixed: 1) blocked login to admin back-end; 2) empty users list for administrators of single sites; 3) empty authors drop down list at the post editor page.
-* If URE plugin is not enabled for single site administrator, then URE is automatically excluded from plugins list available to that administrator.

-= 3.5 =
-* 19.02.2012
-* User Role Editor could be available now for single site administrators (Administrator role) under multi-site environment.
-You should define URE_ENABLE_SIMPLE_ADMIN_FOR_MULTISITE constant in your blog wp-config.php file for that.
-Insert this line "define('URE_ENABLE_SIMPLE_ADMIN_FOR_MULTISITE', 1);" there, if you decide to give single site admin such opportunity.
-* One of "User Role Editor" users with 1100+ sites in the multi-site network reported that URE doesn't update roles for all sites, but stalls somewhere in the middle.
-Other network update method is realized as alternative.
-Due to my tests it works approximately 30 times faster.
-If you met the same problem, try it.
-It will be great if you share your experience with me.
-In order select alternative method of all sites update add this line to you blog wp-config.php file "define('URE_MULTISITE_DIRECT_UPDATE', 1);".
-But be careful.
-It's recommended to make 1st try on the backup copy, not on a live site.
-* Persian translation is updated.
-Thanks to [Parsa](http://parsa.ws).

-= 3.4 =
-* 21.01.2012
-* You can see/edit "Administrator" role now.
-Insert this line of code "define('URE_SHOW_ADMIN_ROLE', 1);" into your wp-config.php file and login with administrator account for that.
-  If for some reason your Administrator role missed some capabilities added by plugins or themes, you can fix that.
-But be careful with changing "Administrator" role, do not turn off accidentally some critical capabilities to not block your admin users.

-= 3.3.3 =
-* 11.01.2012
-* Spanish (Dario) and Swedish (Andréas) translations update.

-= 3.3.2 =
-* 02.01.2012
-* Enhance server side validation for user input of new role name, minor bug fixes.

 Older records are available at [this page](http://www.shinephp.com/user-role-editor-wordpress-plugin/#changelog).